BijoSetu/Ca1-cdk-project-ESS/README.md

 ## Enterprise Web Development module - Serverless REST Assignment.

-__Name:__ ....your name .....
+__Name:__ Bijo Sabu

 __Demo:__ ... link to your YouTube video demonstration ......

 ### Overview.

-State briefly the content of this repository.
+The repository contains a cdk stack that can be deployed to cloudformation.
+The cdk app has authentication apis including - Sign in, Sign Up, Confirm Sign up and Sign out

+The Rest api of the stack include APIs for user to add, update, get and get a translated version of the reviews.

 ### App API endpoints.

-[ Provide a bullet-point list of the API's endpoints (excluding the Auth API) you have successfully implemented - see the assignment specification as a guide.] e.g.
-+ GET /movies/reviews/[movieId] - Get all the reviews for the specified movie.
++ GET /movie/reviews/{movieId} - Get all the reviews for the specified movie.
 It will also support an optional query string that specifies a review ID or reviewer identity (email address), e.g. ?revieId=1234 or ?reviewerName=joe@gmail.com.
-+ POST /movies/reviews - add a movie review.
++ POST /movie/protected/reviews - add a movie review.
 Only authenticated users can post a review.
-+ etc,
++ GET /reviews/{reviewId}/{movieId}/translation - optional parameter "language" needed for translation which will need the language code as input.
++ PUT /movie/reviews/{movieId}/protected/reviews/{reviewId} - update a review for a specific movie.
+Only authenticated users can
+       post a review.

 ### Features.

-#### Translation persistence (if completed)
+#### Translation persistence

 [ Explain briefly your solution to the translation persistence requirement - no code excerpts required.
 Show the structure of a table item that includes review translations, e.g.